Apple Pay: History

 The service initially supported US-issued payment cards.
 An international roll-out was ongoing, beginning with support for UK-issued payment cards in July 2015.
 On December 17, 2015, Apple announced that it would launch Apple Pay with fifteen major banks in China, and Chinese users could start to use Apple Pay on February 18, 2016.

 In October 2015, Apple Pay vice president Jennifer Bailey confirmed that KFC, Chili's, and Starbucks would begin accepting Apple Pay in 2016.

 Bank of America is outfitting some of its ATMs with Apple Pay support and the ability to withdraw cash using it.
 The new Apple Pay enabled ATM is outfitted with the NFC reader and logo that Apple Pay users have become used to seeing since the service launched.
 The NFC reader is located directly to the left of the card reader, although unlike the card reader, the NFC reader does not light up.
 Bank of America has launched a new website detailing the simple process of withdrawing cash with a smartphone (Google Pay, Samsung Pay, or Apple Pay).
 Bank of America says that "Consumer Debit Cards, U.S. Trust Debit Cards, Small Business Debit Cards (owner card only)" are supported.
 Wells Fargo and JPMorgan Chase also integrated Apple Pay support into their ATMs.

 On September 7, 2016, Apple announced that iPhone 7 and Apple Watch Series 2 users in Japan can add both local credit cards and FeliCa cards to their Apple Pay wallets.
 Only Suica cards are supported by Apple Pay, which can be used at subway stations, convenience stores, etc., just like regular Suica cards.
 Apple Pay also supports payment via all QUICPay and iD enabled terminals that are already popular in Japan.

 On March 25, 2019, Apple Card was announced in partnership with Goldman Sachs and Mastercard.

+In June 2024, it was announced that online Apple Pay purchases would be able to be initiated from third party devices.
+Users will be provided with a code they must scan with an iPhone running iOS 18 or later to complete the transaction.

+Legal scrutiny

+United States

+In 2022, Apple faced a class action lawsuit from Affinity Credit Union that claimed Apple engaged in anti-competitive conduct to privilege Apple Pay by limiting users' ability to use alternate payment options.
+A federal judge allowed the lawsuit to go forward in an October 2023 decision.

+In 2023, the Consumer Financial Protection Bureau (CFPB) began rulemaking on a proposal that would make Apple Pay and other digital payments services subject to bank-like oversight.
+The rule was finalized in November 2024, and applies to six other non-bank services, including those provided by Google and Amazon.
+In 2024, the Department of Justice (DOJ) launched a broad antitrust suit against Apple; among other claims, the suit alleges that Apple has used anti-competitive practices to boost Apple Pay at the expense of rival payment platforms.